 Step 1: Understand Your Obligations and Requirements

-The party to which a document production request is directed must disclose all documents and ESI relevant to a legal investigation with the exception that documents can be withheld due to privilege.
+In litigation, the party to which a document production request is directed must disclose all documents and ESI relevant to a legal investigation with the exception that documents can be withheld due to privilege.

 Rule 34a of the Federal Rules of Civil Prodecure (FRCP) states that a party may serve on any other party a request [to produce documents and esi] so long as that request isn’t unduly burdensome according to Rule 26b.

 In these early stages, the 26f meet and confer conference will be an opportunity to strategically negotiate the scope of investigation to benefit your side.
-Important production issues such as form of production and data formatting will be crucial negotiating points to keep the production deliverable standardized to the workflow of your firm.
+Important production issues such as form of production and data formatting will be crucial negotiating points to keep the production deliverable standardized to the workflow and process of your firm.
 The 26f conference is designed to establish an ongoing, cooperative relationship with the opposing party.
 This will help you be proactive in identifying possible production issues rather than waiting until you are under a tighter deadline.

 Consider the following points before you begin your document production